 Medicines are administered in school when it would be detrimental to a student's health or attendance not to do so.
 All medication should be given with consent.
 All prescribed medication is only accepted in date, labelled and in the original container as dispensed by the pharmacist with instructions for administration, dosage and storage.
 Insulin is the exception to this and is contained in the administering device.

-Medications are locked in the Safeguarding and Medical Welfare Manager's office with the exception of adrenalin pens which are at reception.
+Medications are locked in the Medical room with the exception of adrenalin pens which are at reception.
 All medication is to be returned to the parent when no longer required.
 All medication given is recorded stating what, how and how much is administered.
 Students taking regular medication have a medication care plan.